bids-standard/bids-specification/src/02-common-principles.md

     dataset is provided with read-only access, for publishing derivatives as independent bodies of work, or for describing derivatives that were created from more than one source dataset.
-    The `sourcedata/` sub-directory MAY be used to include the source dataset(s) that were used to generate the derivatives.
+    The `sourcedata/` subdirectory MAY be used to include the source dataset(s) that were used to generate the derivatives.
-    Likewise, any code used to generate the derivatives from the source data MAY be included in the `code/` sub-directory.
+    Likewise, any code used to generate the derivatives from the source data MAY be included in the `code/` subdirectory.

     Example of a derivative dataset including the raw dataset as source: